jhaubrich/resume/projects.md

 ## Projects

+### SaferStatus - a GPS enabled warning sign for Semi-truck Trailers

+AVR/C/digital and analog circuit design/sensor data integration -
+Western Flyer Express wanted a sign on the back of their trailers that would warn drivers of the truck slowing or stopping to prevent rear-end collisions.
+I delivered 2 iterations of a prototype for patenting and demonstration, and the customer loved it.
+We were making good stride on designing the MVP for Chinese manufacturing when Clevyr decided to refocus on their core business.

 ### MCP - Webapp to parse GEO maneuvers and notify operators

 Python/redis/JavaScript/docker/Linux - I built and maintain a